Rokiis1/roadmap/project-managment/assets/examples/backlog.md

 1. **Use Case: Search for Products**

-   **User Story:** As a customer, I want to search for products so that I can find what I'm looking for quickly.
+   **User Story:** As a customer, I want to search for products so that I can find what I'm looking for.

    **Acceptance Criteria:**